The traditional Unix filesystem hierarchy is a bit complicated.

 its templates on GitHub @void-linux/void-packages.
 For comparison the

-in Void Linux is (own simpler version for demo;
+template for file in Void Linux is (own simpler version for demo;

 modified from original in upstream)